Takeshi Kitano: Awards

 Kitano won the Golden Lion award at the 54th Venice International Film Festival in 1997 for his film Hana-bi.
 In 2008, at the 30th Moscow International Film Festival, Kitano was given the Lifetime Achievement Award.
 In March 2010 Kitano was named a Commander of the Order of the Arts and Letters of France.
-On the 29th of April 2022 he received the Golden Mulberry Lifetime Achievement Award at the 24th Far East International Film Festival of Udine 2022, in Italy.
+On 29 April 2022 he received the Golden Mulberry Lifetime Achievement Award at the 24th Far East International Film Festival of Udine 2022, in Italy.

 Agency

 1988–2018.3: Office Kitano Office Kitano Inc. (株式会社オフィス北野, Kabushiki-Gaisha Ofisu Kitano) is a Japanese talent management company founded in February 1988 by Kitano.
 In March 2018 Kitano left Office Kitano in order to become independent.
-Following this the company changed its name to TAP on January 1, 2020.
+Following this the company changed its name to TAP on 1 January 2020.

 2018.4-: T.N Gon.
 In 2015, Kitano established T.N Gon (株式会社T.N Gon, Kabushiki-Gaisha T N Gon).